Hib vaccine: Side effects

-Clinical trials and ongoing surveillance have shown Hib vaccine to be safe.
+Clinical trials and ongoing surveillance have shown the Hib vaccine to be safe.
 In general, adverse reactions to the vaccine are mild.
 The most common reactions are mild fever, loss of appetite, transient redness, swelling, or pain at the site of injection, occurring in 5–30% of vaccine recipients.
 More severe reactions are extremely rare.

 Mechanisms of action

 Polysaccharide vaccine

 Haemophilus influenzae type b is a bacterium with a polysaccharide capsule; the main component of this capsule is polyribosyl ribitol phosphate (PRP).
 Anti-PRP antibodies have a protective effect against Hib infections.
-However, the antibody response to PRP was quite variable in young children, and diminished rapidly after administration.
-This problem was due to recognition of the PRP antigen by B cells, but not T cells.
+However, the antibody response to PRP was quite variable in young children and diminished rapidly after administration.
+This problem was due to the recognition of the PRP antigen by B cells, but not T cells.
 In other words, even though B cell recognition was taking place, T cell recruitment (via MHC class II) was not, which compromised the immune response.
 This interaction with only B cells is termed T-independent (TI).
-This process also inhibits the formation of memory B cells, thus compromising long term immune system memory.
+This process also inhibits the formation of memory B cells, thus compromising long-term immune system memory.

 Conjugate vaccine

 PRP covalently linked to a protein carrier was found to elicit a greater immune response than the polysaccharide form of the vaccine.
-This is due to the protein carrier being highly immunogenic in nature.
-The conjugate formulations show responses which are consistent with T-cell recruitment (namely a much stronger immune response).
+This is due to the protein carrier being highly immunogenic.
+The conjugate formulations show responses that are consistent with T-cell recruitment (namely a much stronger immune response).
 A memory effect (priming of the immune system against future attack by Hib) is also observed after administration; indicative that memory B cell formation is also improved over that of the unconjugated polysaccharide form.
 Since optimal contact between B cells and T cells is required (via MHC II) to maximize antibody production, it is reasoned that the conjugate vaccine allows B cells to properly recruit T cells, this is in contrast to the polysaccharide form in which it is speculated that B cells do not interact optimally with T cells leading to the TI interaction.

 Developing world

-Introduction of Hib vaccine in developing countries lagged behind that in developed countries for several reasons.
+The introduction of the Hib vaccine in developing countries lagged behind that in developed countries for several reasons.
 The expense of the vaccine was large in comparison to the standard EPI vaccines.
 Poor disease surveillance systems and inadequate hospital laboratories failed to detect the disease, leading many experts to believe that Hib did not exist in their countries.
 And health systems in many countries were struggling with the current vaccines they were trying to deliver.